 Knowing who you want to work with both initially and eventually is an important step in preparing to win business.
-Depending on your existing network of relationships, you may be able to immediately reach your goal client, but make sure you’re prepared to excel and deliver value before making a big commitment.
+Depending on your existing network of relationships, you may be able to immediately reach your goal client, but make sure you’re prepared to excel and deliver value before making a commitment.

 Before reaching out to potential clients, you should know how you plan to answer one of the most important questions: what your services will cost.
 There are a number of factors to take into consideration when determining how to price your services including your experience, target clients, and industry standards.
 While this will require research on your part, determining bill rate is essential to positioning yourself effectively in the market.

 When pricing your services, don’t forget to account for overhead expenses that go into owning and managing a business.
-You’ll likely be responsible for all supplies and equipment, marketing costs, an office space rental, and salaries for any employees or subcontractors you work with.
+You’ll likely be responsible for all supplies and equipment, marketing costs, office space, and salaries for any employees or subcontractors you work with.
 A good budget can help you set a rate that covers your costs, and a bill rate calculator such as the one MBO Partners offers can help.

-Some clients have standard contracts they require all their independent consultants to use.
-Others will not, and in these cases the responsibility of preparing an agreement will be yours.
-Be prepared for this, and create a contract template beforehand as part of your business plan.
+Some clients have standard contracts they require all their independent contractors to use.
+Others will not, and in these cases, the responsibility of preparing an agreement will be yours.
+Be prepared for this and create a contract template beforehand as part of your business plan.
 Because this is a legal document, you may want to hire an attorney to draft one for you.
 Another option is to talk with a consulting services expert to discuss the best options for standard contract clauses.

-As an independent consultant, you are considered a small business owner.
+As an independent contractor, you are considered a small business owner.
 This designation comes with license and tax requirements from local, state, and federal government agencies.
 Before getting started, research what licenses and registrations your business will require to operate legally.

-With a solid business plan in place, you’re ready to make your dreams of working as an independent consultant a reality.
+With a solid business plan in place, you’re ready to make your dreams of working as an independent a reality.